Introduction

 sampleCustom sample name.

-image_tilesFull path to the input image file.
+image_tilesFull path or URL to the input image file.

 An example one row per sample per cycle samplesheet has been provided with the pipeline.